 Welcome to Collective Self

 Books hold some of humanity’s deepest magic.
-In the presence of books, I feel I fully belong.
-I write to understand and so that someone else might open a book to find exactly the thing they need at just the right moment for them—like other authors have done for me across my life.
-I write so that others have the experience of drawing in their breath with wonder and delight as they’re reminded of the deep magic at play in our world, and within humanity herself, even here, even now.
+In the presence of books–like in the presence of forests and fields–I feel I fully belong.
+I write to understand the moment and so that someone else might open a book to find exactly the thing they need at just the right moment for them—like other authors have done for me across my life.
+I write so that others have the experience of drawing in their breath with wonder and delight as they’re reminded of the interconnectedness and deep magic at play in our world, and within humanity herself, even here, even now.

-My latest collaboration–the Mystic Routine series of eight activity books–lives here on the Silly Dog website.
-It’s about waking up, centering on what matters most to your community and yourself, and holding on to wonder.
+Our latest collaboration–the Mystic Routine–is a series of eight activity books.
+They live on the Silly Dog Studios website.
+They’re about waking up, centering on what matters most to your community/self/ancestors, and holding on to wonder throughout your lifetimes.

 Are you ready?